Diff4Earth/ige-jaxathon-2025/projects/4dvar_with_emulators/4DVar-with-emulators-in-Jax.md

 3. Verify forecast state and Jacobian (Ali)
    - Implementing the ForwardEuler time integration scheme
    - Constraining the closed boundary conditions for ssh, u, v (Shallow Water problem with closed boundary)
-4. Write 4DVar coding using Jax (Minh + Ali + Anthony
+4. Write 4DVar coding using Jax (Minh + Ali + Anthony)
+   - Implementing the mask
+   - Implementing the function to retrieve observation and applying the mask to obs
+   - Implementing the loss function
+   - Implementing the 4DVar algorithm

 ## Success metrics :
 *Please provide a criteria on the basis of which you will assess whether you have achieved your objectives for the hackathon*